n0mad1k/C2ingRed/README.md

+Here’s the updated README to reflect the latest changes:

+---

 # **C2ingRed: Automated C2 Server Deployment**

-Welcome to **C2ingRed**, a project designed to automate the deployment of a Command and Control (C2) server on Linode instances using Ansible and Python.
+Welcome to **C2ingRed**, a project designed to automate the deployment of Command and Control (C2) servers on cloud platforms (Linode and AWS) using Ansible and Python.
 This project simplifies the setup and configuration of a secure, operational C2 server equipped with popular red team tools.

 ---

 ## **Features**

+- **Multi-Provider Deployment**:
+  - Supports both **Linode** and **AWS** for flexible server provisioning.
+  - Automatically handles region selection, instance naming, and resource creation.

-- **Automated Deployment**:
+- **Automated Setup**:
-  - Provisions Linode instances with randomized regions and instance names to minimize IOCs.
+  - Installs and configures essential red team tools.
-  - Automatically generates and configures secure SSH keys.
+  - Automatically generates unique SSH keys per instance.

-- **Red Team Tool Installation**:
-  - Prepares the server with essential tools like `Sliver`, `Metasploit`, `SharpCollection`, `PEASS-ng`, and others.

-- **Security First**:
+- **Security-First Approach**:
-  - Disables root password login immediately after deployment.
+  - Enforces SSH-only access by disabling root password login.
-  - SSH-based authentication for all access.
+  - Uses randomized instance names and resources for obfuscation.

+- **Error Recovery**:
+  - Automatically cleans up resources if deployment fails.

 - **Debugging Options**:
-  - Includes a `--debug` mode to enable detailed logging for troubleshooting.
+  - Includes a `--debug` mode for verbose logging during deployment.

 ---